adobe/helix-home/hackathons/8-psp.md

 > Who is going to be there?
 Can I come?

-If you plan to attend the Hackathon, please add yourself the list below and provide information regarding your room booking:
+If you plan to attend the Hackathon, please add yourself to the list below and provide information regarding your room booking:

 1. @stefan-guggisberg (arrival LAX Saturday 4:20pm, room booked: check-in sunday, check-out friday)
 1. @tripodsan (arrive LAX Sunday 9:25am, room booked: check-in sunday, check-out friday)